JuliaParallel/MPI.jl/paper.md

 # Implementation details and challenges

-Although MPI.jl mirrors the C MPI interface quite closely, it does take advantage of several features of the Julia language to make minor improvements.
+Although MPI.jl mirrors the C MPI interface quite closely, it does take advantage of several features of the Julia language to improve usability.
 The C and Fortran MPI interfaces require that users manually check the error code returned by each function; MPI.jl is able to use Julia's exception handling machinery to automatically check error codes and print readable error messages.
 This allows functions to return their results via return values instead of via additional functions arguments.
 For example, non-blocking operations return `Request` objects; blocking receive operations return their output buffers.

 ## Allocation and serialization